aizej/Air-quality-sensor-with-website-interface/README.md

 First, we need to gather the data:
-With a slightly modified driver for ads1115 and MQ-135 from https://github.com/danielcshn/MQ135-ADS1115-Python which is inspired by https://github.com/GeorgK/MQ135
+With driver libraries for our sensors that comunicate with I2C to aou raspberri pi.

-We take the data from our analog to digital converter and pass it to the driver After that, we just append it to our database (text file) with the current time And do this every 60 seconds
+We just append it to our database (text file) with the current time And do this every 60 seconds

 ![main_obrazek](https://github.com/aizej/Air-quality-sensor-with-website-interface/assets/61479273/76953b42-b060-4096-9af8-2af1c7ddc10b)